End malnutrition in our lifetime.

 - Vitamin A is added to cooking oil and sugar

-The specific micronutrients and staple foods used can vary based on the country and on regional standards.
+The specific micronutrients and staple foods used vary by country and regional standards.

-In 2015, PHC said that all established national fortification programs that it was working on had drafted or adopted fortification standards that include the iodization of salt, fortification of both wheat and maize flour with iron, zinc, folic acid, and vitamins A, B1, B2, B3, and B12, and fortification of cooking oil and sugar with vitamin A. The small-scale fortification initiative Sanku provides mills with a micronutrient premix that PHC told us is based on national nutrient standards and needs."
-(GW)
+In 2015, PHC said that all established national fortification programmes that it was working on had drafted or adopted fortification standards that include the iodization of salt, fortification of both wheat and maize flour with iron, zinc, folic acid, and vitamins A, B1, B2, B3, and B12, and fortification of cooking oil and sugar with vitamin A. The small-scale fortification initiative Sanku provides mills with a micronutrient premix that PHC told us is based on national nutrient standards and needs.

-(i) Large scale fortification - EnAct Monitoring programme works to monitor the compliance of nationwide food fortifcation programs.
+EnAct Monitoring programme works to monitor the compliance of nationwide food fortifcation programmes.

-PHC told us that the international community has not focused on small-scale fortification because of perceived difficulties with monitoring and human error.27 PHC's programs use a device that PHC believes overcomes these problems by sitting on top of small-scale mills and automatically dispensing a micronutrient premix.28
+PHC told GivelWell that the international community has not focused on small-scale fortification because of perceived difficulties with monitoring and human error.
+PHC's programs use a device that PHC believes overcomes these problems by sitting on top of small-scale mills and automatically dispensing a micronutrient premix.

-PHC told us that 56 of these devices have been installed in three regions in Tanzania, as part of a pilot program funded by USAID.29
+PHC told us that 56 of these devices have been installed in three regions in Tanzania, as part of a pilot program funded by USAID.

-We do not know how many people are being reached by these mills.
-Sanku has stated that a single dosifier can fortify flour for up to 100,000 people daily, and that the cost of each Sanku Dosifier can range from $0 to $4,000."
-(GW)
+GiveWell did not know how many people were being reached by these mills.
+Sanku says that a single dosifier can fortify flour for up to 100,000 people daily, and that the cost of each Sanku Dosifier can range from $0 to $4,000.

-(iii) Refugee & at-risk communities (RAC) program - In 2017, they will expand their partnered program with the World Food Program within the Kenyan Kakuma Refguee Camp school feeding program, currently reaching 70,000 children.
+In 2017 OHC expanded its partnered programme with the World Food Program in the Kenyan Kakuma Refguee Camp school feeding programme, currently reaching 70,000 children.

-We believe that food fortification with certain micronutrients can be a highly effective intervention.
-However, we have not seen enough monitoring data for the fortification programs that PHC works on to have a strong sense of how effective its programs have been so far.
-This may be largely because the programs are just reaching the stage where official monitoring data is expected to be systematically collected.
-We discuss questions about PHC's effectiveness below. (
+GiveWell believes that food fortification with certain micronutrients can be a highly effective intervention.
+However, it has not seen enough monitoring data for the fortification programmes that PHC works on to have a strong sense of how effective its programmes have been so far.
+This may be largely because the programmes are just reaching the stage where official monitoring data is expected to be systematically collected.

-PHC is a global leader in micronutrient fortification, working with governmental and NGO partners to design, implement, scale, and monitor effective food fortification programs.
+TLYCS sees PHC as a global leader in micronutrient fortification, working with governments and NGOs to design, implement, scale, and monitor effective food fortification programmes.
 PHC's initiatives are based on evidence from economic- and science-backed results.
-Most importantly, PHC’s mission is to ensure that they do not become a permanent part of a country's food distribution and health systems; they help launch successful initiatives and excel at finding sustainable ways for the governments to continue that work without a permanent presence.
-Given the current phase of PHC’s large-scale fortification programs, emphasis is on establishing strong regulatory monitoring structures to ensure that fortified products contain correct amounts and types of vitamins and minerals needed for nutritional impact on target populations.
+PHC aims to ensure that it does not become a permanent part of a country's food distribution and health systems; it helps launch successful initiatives and excels at finding sustainable ways for the governments to continue that work without a permanent presence.
+Given the current phase of PHC’s large-scale fortification programmes, emphasis is on establishing strong regulatory monitoring structures to ensure that fortified products contain correct amounts and types of vitamins and minerals needed for nutritional impact on target populations.